turbolego/Hearthstone-emotes-using-hand-gestures-and-openCV/README.md

 # Notes:
 The included classifiers (hearthstone.xml and myfacedetector.xml) were made under light and hue conditions that may be different from yours.
 This may affect the precision.
+Both classifiers were made from scratch by using the guide written by Mahdi Rezaei from The Department of Computer Science, the University of Auckland.

+Link to said guide: [Creating a Cascade of Haar-Like Classifiers: Step by Step](https://www.researchgate.net/publication/259584296_Tutorial-_Creating_a_Cascade_of_Haar-like_Classifiers_Step_by_Step)

+You can change the classifier by editing line 15 in "HearthstoneWebcamEmote.py"